aripiprazole/ekko/chapters/3_writing_parser.md

 In our case, an identifier can have any character from a to z(that can be uppercased), underscores, apostrophes, and numbers, but can never start with a number.
 And the string, can interpolate the `\` character and have line breaks.

+> PS: the order of the lexer rules matters in deciding that will be chosen by the generated lexer in "ambiguities" like
+> with a rule like `IDENT` and a rule that matches `YES: yes`, if you put the `IDENT` after the `YES`, the `YES` will be
+> chosen, and the `IDENT` will be ignored.

 ### Parsing

 Parsing can be a hard thing, when you don't have a parser generator, but with ANTLR, you have left recursion and can do